csotherden/go-tmpl-ssg/README.md

 # Go Template Static Site Generator

 This project is a simple static site generator written in Go, designed to generate HTML files from Go templates.
 It supports component-based templating to make managing common site elements like headers and footers easier.
 It also supports layout-based templating to apply consistent structure across multiple pages.
-The generator also supports injecting dynamic data into templates via JSON files.
-The generated static site can be deployed easily anywhere you can serve static files.
-For example, to an S3 bucket behind a CloudFront distribution for efficient hosting.
+The generator also supports injecting dynamic data into templates via JSON files and provides built-in pagination support.
+The generated static site can be deployed easily anywhere you can serve static files, such as an S3 bucket behind a CloudFront distribution for efficient hosting.

 ## Features